(Based on the October 25, 2022, DOH “Guidance to Prevent and Respond to COVID-19 in K-12 Schools and Child Cares”)

 Classrooms will continue to utilize good ventilation practices, opening windows when possible and using air filters or portable HEPA air cleaners.

-Classrooms will continue to practice physical distancing (spacing of 3 feet or more between students) where possible and when it does not prevent the offering of full-time, in-person learning to all students.
+Classrooms will be encouraged to practice physical distancing (spacing of 3 feet or more between students) where possible when COVID-19 levels within the community are high or if the school is experiencing an outbreak per DOH guidelines.

 All campuses will continue to encourage frequent handwashing and good respiratory etiquette to prevent the contracting and spreading of infectious diseases.
 Students and staff will be encouraged to wash or sanitize their hands upon entry into the building, before eating, after restroom use, after sneezing or coughing, and before going home.